The minimalist approach to everyday transport

 ...and another on the rear end

-The drive roller lever moves the whole engine upwards to engage the drive roller onto the rear tyre.
+The drive roller lever moves the whole engine upwards to push the drive roller onto the rear tyre.

 Typical Honda attention to detail - everything clipped in place!